privacy-tech-lab/privacyflash-pro/README.md

 ## Get Involved

 PrivacyFlash Pro is from the people for the people.
 Everyone can contribute.
 In particular, feel free to open a pull request to add additional privacy practices and third party libraries.
-You can also make a feature request by opening a new issue with the `feature request` label.
 If you have other ideas or feedback, let us know.
 We are looking forward to hear from you!

 ### Privacy Practice Analysis

 The specification for the privacy practice analysis is contained in `policygenerator/spec/privacy_practices.yaml`.
-PrivacyFlash Pro flags a privacy practice in an app or a third party library if it identifies the use of a relevant API, i.e., all of the following are present for the app or a library:
+PrivacyFlash Pro flags a privacy practice in an app or a library if it identifies the use of a relevant API, i.e., all of the following are present for the app or a library:
 - PLIST value (e.g., `NSLocationWhenInUseUsageDescription`)
 - FRAMEWORK import (e.g., `CoreLocation`)
 - CLASS instantiation (e.g., `CLLocationManager`)